What is cashback, and where can you find it?

 Credit Cards & Prepaid Cards

-I get 1% cashback (up to £5 a month) on my TSB Platinum MasterCard, and I can easily earn that from paying for my council tax, utility bills and grocery shopping with that card.
+I used to get 1% cashback (up to £5 a month) on my TSB Platinum MasterCard, and I could easily earn that from paying for my council tax, utility bills and grocery shopping with that card.
 Practically free money.

 Now, I’m not going to list every cashback credit card there is – we’d be here all year and that’s a big post in itself.
 Instead, here are some reward schemes from credit card issuers that you might not have known about, as well as my favourite prepaid card with cashback from selected retailers.